nooxnet/smart-meter-mbus-dlms/readme.md

 For the data link layer I use the `TelegramReader` class to get single M-Bus telegrams.
 The data for a single APDU may be split up in multiple M-Bus telegrams.
 The smart meters mentioned above usually use two M-Bus telegrams for one APDU.
 So on the transport layer level I use the `MultiTelegramReader` class to read the APDUs.
-Some parts of the encrypted DLMS/COSEM data is already read here.
+Some parts of the encrypted DLMS/COSEM data is already decoded here.

-### Decrypting the encrypted APDU Payload
+### Decrypting the encrypted APDU payload

 Although the "Salzburg Netz" documentation says that the encryption is "AES128-CBC" it's most likely "AES-GCM".
 "AES-CBC" does not work and the documentation of the other electricity providers state "AES-GCM".